Epic v Apple: “Epic Started a Fire and Poured Gasoline on it” - The Mac Observer

 Apple Opposition Brief

 In the 37-page brief [PDF] Apple maintains its argument that Epic only has to remove its violating in-app payment system for Fortnite to return to the App Store.
-Further, Apple goes so far as to suggest that Epic started this battle to bring more attention to Fortnite because of decreased popularity:
+Further, Apple goes so far as to suggest that Epic started this battle as a publicity stunt to bring more attention to Fortnite because of decreased popularity:

 For reasons having nothing to do with Epic’s claims against Apple, Fortnite’s popularity is on the wane.
 By July 2020, interest in Fortnite had decreased by nearly 70% as compared to October 2019.
 This lawsuit (and the front-page headlines it has generated) appears to be part of a marketing campaign designed to reinvigorate interest in Fortnite.